 Mmmarch is around the corner!
 Here are six books to love in the first month of a wondrous season of birds, flowers, green things, but also a bit of snow, ice and our own footprints, and sea.
 Glowing, wild, always beautiful.
 Take a look!

 “I’ve always found the sea uncomfortable.
 Its flat horizon, bare dunes, everything in the spotlight of the sun, no shadows to hide in, wind pushing me from all sides and the pull of the waves.
 I much rather admire its greatness from a hideout.”
 Katrīna Ģelze

-As a companion piece to the first of our essays by Anna Iltnere about literary seaside houses – Shruff End from “The Sea, The Sea” by Iris Murdoch – we present an interview with Miles Leeson, lead editor of the Iris Murdoch Review.
+As a companion piece to the second of our essays by Anna Iltnere about literary seaside houses – Quoyle’s Point from “The Shipping News” – we present an interview with Annie Proulx, the Pulitzer Prize-winning author of the novel.

 “I think seeing the stars has probably never been so important.
 They locate us within the universe, show us where we live and allow us to grasp (even if it is just for a second) the sheer scale of life.”
 Matt Gaw

 In the second of a series of essays on seaside houses from literature, Anna Iltnere takes us to Quoyle’s Point from Annie Proulx’s “The Shipping News”.
 “No matter what they did to the house, it kept its gaunt look, never altered from that first looming vision behind the fog.”

 Eight new books about sea and nature coming out in February 2020.
 Which one will you read?